Dashboard Guide

 • Replace / Append toggle - Control whether new text replaces or appends to existing content

-5. Optionally click Upload file to scan text from a file
+5. Optionally click Upload file to scan text from a file (supports text files, PDFs, and images)

 6. Click Scan to run the analysis